ENGLISH 11 CREDIT COURSES

 Students will explore texts from a medley of American authors, as well as, the works of Shakespeare, and a selection of informational texts while drawing connections between relevant themes and universal truths.
 Students will be exposed to a combination of literature, writing instruction and word study in preparation for the NYS Common Core Regents exam and SAT which are taken this year.
 Students will refine literacy skills through close reading, engage in the writing process, and conduct research while fine tuning presentation strategies.
 A culminating authentic assessment gauges student achievement while allowing for more student choice.

-Advanced Placement – Language and Composition: 1 Credit, MHS
+AP Language & Composition: 1 Credit, MHS

 AP Capstone Seminar: 1 Credit, MHS